awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-iam-policies.md

 + [Controlling Access to the AWS Glue Data Catalog](#c-spectrum-glue-acess)

 **Note**
-If you currently have Redshift Spectrum external tables in the Athena data catalog, you can migrate your Athena data catalog to an AWS Glue Data Catalog\.
+If you currently have Redshift Spectrum external tables in the Athena Data Catalog, you can migrate your Athena Data Catalog to an AWS Glue Data Catalog\.
 To use the AWS Glue Data Catalog with Redshift Spectrum, you might need to change your IAM policies\.
 For more information, see [Upgrading to the AWS Glue Data Catalog](https://docs.aws.amazon.com/athena/latest/ug/glue-athena.html#glue-upgrade) in the *Athena User Guide*\.

 ## Amazon S3 Permissions<a name="spectrum-iam-policies-s3"></a>